max-breyer/dockerProj/README.md

 ### Run the analysis

-Run the docker image like replcaing HOSTVOLUME with an absolute path to the directory where the data to be analysed is.
+Run the docker image like the following replacing HOSTVOLUME with an absolute path to the directory where the data to be analysed is.

 ```
 docker run \